-Most “SEO audit” prompts return a generic checklist that anyone could Google.
-These target the real content-site failure modes — duplicate titles, orphan pages, hreflang mismatches, thin pages, cannibalization — with measurable thresholds and a fix per finding.
+Most “SEO audit” prompts hand back a generic checklist anyone could Google.
+These 12 target the failure modes that actually sink content sites — duplicate titles, orphan pages, hreflang mismatches, thin pages, keyword cannibalization — each with a measurable threshold and one concrete fix per finding, not vague advice.

 Best for